dwave-examples/distributed-computing/README.md

 # Distributed Computing

 In [distributed computing systems](https://en.wikipedia.org/wiki/Distributed_computing), a group of computers work together to achieve a common goal.
-For example, a group of computers might work together to deal with a large data set for analysis.
+For example, a group of computers might work together to analyze a large data set.
 In these types of computing systems, each computer manages a piece of the problem and interacts with the other computing systems by passing messages.
 Each computer handles a subset of the required operations, and some operations might require inputs computed by a different computer.
 By passing a message containing the required input, the operation can